We built the tool we wanted to use before every probate hearing.

 Today the index covers every probate Law & Motion tentative posted by Departments CM03 through CM08 — every motion type normalized into a controlled taxonomy, every ruling paired with a plain-English summary and analysis, every member receiving a Saturday dispatch.
 It is the same dataset we use ourselves before every appearance.

-Six commitments to the bar.
+Five commitments to the bar.

 One county, one practice